sl4x0/poc/README.md

-hey maybe you already spotted me lurking in your internal dashboards hope my little payload keeps your system sfre just a bit longer.
+hey, maybe you already spotted me lurking in your internal dashboards hope my little payload keeps your system sfre just a bit longer.